Seagate/cortx-experiments/daos-cortx/docs/setup_daos.md

 ## Start agent

-* Starting an agnet process in new terminal can be done using following command.
-Please do understand that it is okay to run this process in background.
+* Starting an agent process in a new terminal can be done using the following command.
+Please understand that it is okay to run this process in the background.

    ```daos_agent -i```